ba-st-actions/gs64-ci/README.md

 A docker-based GitHub action to load and test code in a GemStone/S 64 image.

+This is a community project not endorsed by [GemTalk](https://gemtalksystems.com), using the unofficial docker images available [here](https://github.com/ba-st/Docker-GemStone-64).

 ## Quick start

 Create a workflow file in your project on `.github/worfklows` using this action.